 If you enjoy your subject and shooting, keep working at it to improve.
 The more you shoot, the better your odds of catching that perfect shot!
 As I write this, I’m going out each morning and shooting for 20-30 minutes before breakfast while the day is a little cooler.

 I’ve been doing this for a few years now and each year I want to surpass the quality of the previous year.
 The first year I didn’t get any BIF images, but had some nice shots of the birds perched on the branch (right) I mounted near the feeder.
 The following year I got one or two BIF images, but nothing very sharp.
 This year is the first I’ve had more than a handful of BIF keepers.
-And like any photography, once it starts clicking, it gets addictive.
+And like any genre of photography, once it starts clicking, it gets addictive.

 Try shooting at different times of day.
 You might find that morning gives you wonderful backlighting for the feathers, while evening gives a wonderful warm glow.
 The mid day sun can be harsh, but it’s also the brightest to allow you the widest range of settings.
 Look to see where the shadows fall during the day.